harrisonp18/RocketLeagueBotIndependentStudy/README.md

 # RocketLeagueBotIndependentStudy

-how you solved a complex engineering problem by applying principles of engineering, science, and mathematics.
+How you solved a complex engineering problem by applying principles of engineering, science, and mathematics.

+This project presented me with the problem of creating a bot that could play the game rocket league.
+The biggest factor in solving this problem was understanding how the code worked and how the provided RLBot framework interacted with the game through the Psyonix API.
+This was done by looking at framework provided and figuring out how the code worked to being with.
+From there is was a matter of deciding what I wanted the bot to be able to do and figuring out how to do it.
+This included using the RLBot website and the resources it provided such as the wiki, as well as talking to other developers through things such as Discord.
+I feel that in fields such as engineering, science, and math commuication with others as well as the ability to do independent research are paramount to solving issues and I think I successfully did both of those things in this project.

-a description of how it meets specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+A description of how it meets specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

+Due to the fact that this program is simply a bot program for personal use within a video game, there arent too many issues in many of the contexts mentioned in this prompt.
+That being said, the goal and objective of the project was achieved and no issues in any of those regards occured.
+The project is based off of open source code and was done as a learning experience for a topic in which I had a personal interest.